ilginsara/CS406-Parallel-Computing/README.md

 As can be observed from results above, the sequential runtime of the algorithm increases significantly as k increases.
 Another observation is that the sequential algorithm itself is most likely not an optimal solution, thus yielding a high sequential runtime.
 Because it is not optimal, the speedup achieved with threads are high, for instance 30-40 fold speedup was observed in some cases.
-On the other hand, a thread number of 32 appears to yield the best performance, as both speedup and efficiency were observed to decrease with 128 threads and more.
+On the other hand, a thread number between 32-64 appears to yield the best performance, as both speedup and efficiency were observed to decrease with 128 threads and more.
 The parallel program scaling is well up to 64 threads, however it does not scale well after that.

 ## How to Run
 Programming language used is C++ along with OpenMP interface.
 OpenMP and Gcc 7.5.0 has to be installed before building.